The Madness of George III: Performance history

 The play had its premiere on 28 November 1991 at the Lyttelton Theatre of the National Theatre in London.
 It was directed by Nicholas Hytner and designed by Mark Thompson.
 The play starred Nigel Hawthorne as King George III, Janet Dale as Queen Charlotte and Michael Fitzgerald as the Prince of Wales, also starring Julian Wadham, Charles Kay, Adrian Scarborough, Mark Lockyer and David Henry.

 After its London run, the production toured the UK and the United States, returned to the National Theatre in 1993 and was then presented in Athens and Israel in 1994.
-Hawthorne repeated the role in the 1994 film, earning a Best Actor nomination in the Academy Awards.
+Hawthorne repeated the role in the 1994 film, and was nominated for the Academy Award for Best Actor.

 The play was staged at the Lowell Davies Festival Theatre in San Diego, California, from June 19 to September 24, 2010.

 On 18 January 2012, the play was revived at the Apollo Theatre.
 David Haig played George III.

 A further revival took place in November 2018, at Nottingham Playhouse, with Mark Gatiss as the lead.
 This production was streamed on the National Theatre's YouTube channel in June 2020 as part of the NT at Home season.